King-RL/RL-EcoDriving-Survey-Dataset/README.md

 # RL-EcoDriving-Survey-Dataset
-Dataset of 250 annotated references used in the RL-based Eco-Driving survey
+A curated dataset of 8,194 papers is shared in the Appendix and public GitHub repository.